build2/libbuild2-autoconf/README.md

    decipher.
 For example, the OpenBSD version in the check is specified as a date, not a version.
-More importantly, if there is a bug in the check, the description allows one to distinguish between an incorrect implementation of a correct version checks and an incorrect version check.
+More importantly, if there is a bug in the check, the description allows one to distinguish between an incorrect implementation of a correct assumption and an incorrect assumption.

    On Windows, it is fairly common for the functionality to be not available in MSVC with vanilla PlatformSDK but available in MinGW.
 This should be